microg/UnifiedNlp/README.md

 Building
 --------
-To be build with Android Build System using `make UnifiedNlp`
+To be build with Android Build System using `make UnifiedNlp`, `make LegacyNetworkLocation` or `make NetworkLocation`

 Attribution
 -----------